brainandforce/Electrum.jl/CONTRIBUTING.md

 julia> ENV["JULIA_DEBUG"] = Electrum
 Electrum
 ```
 Try to minimize the use of repeated `@info`, `@warn`, or `@error` statements in loops.
 Printing to
 the terminal can bottleneck functions. `@debug` statements will normally be skipped unless a logger
 explicitly compiles them or `$JULIA_DEBUG` is set to the module name.
+Alternatively, a function for
+which explicit logging would be a useful feature can define a `quiet` keyword argument which can be
+set to `true` for flexibility.
+Examples of this include `readWAVECAR` and `read_abinit_wfk`.

 Avoid using `println()` if one of the logging macros better suits the purpose.
 If `println()` is
 used, consider whether it might be a better idea to print to `stderr` instead of `stdout`.
 Note